Spadina (electoral district)

-Spadina was a Canadian electoral district that was represented in the House of Commons of Canada from 1935 to 1988.
+Spadina was a federal electoral district represented in the House of Commons of Canada from 1935 to 1988.
 It covered a portion of the western-central Toronto, Ontario.
-Its name comes from the Spadina Avenue, which runs through the heart of the riding.
+The district name came from Spadina Avenue, which ran through the heart of the riding.

+The electoral district was created through the 1933 Representation Act.
+This legislation was passed by the Parliament of Canada to readjust the representation of the House of Commons in response to the 1931 census results.

-It was formed in 1933 from portions of Toronto Northeast, Toronto Northwest, Toronto West Centre, and Toronto South.
-Its boundaries changed repeatedly over the years, when it created it stretched far north to the edge of the city boundaries.
-As this northern portion of became more populated it was split off into other ridings.
-Its eastern and western boundaries were more consistent, with it stretching from John Street in the east to Bathurst Street in the west.
-In 1987, due to the relative decrease in the population of downtown Toronto compared to other areas, it was merged with Trinity to form Trinity—Spadina.
-Some portions also went to the eastern riding of Rosedale.
+Spadina itself was built from portions of Toronto Northeast, Toronto Northwest, Toronto West Centre, and Toronto South.
+At the time, this meant it stretched to the very northern edges of the city.
+As this northern portion became more populated, boundaries changed and parts were split off into other ridings.
+The eastern and western boundaries remained more consistent, set from John Street in the east to Bathurst Street in the west.

+By 1987, the population of downtown Toronto had decreased relative to other areas.
+As a result, Spadina was merged with Trinity to form Trinity—Spadina (along with other dicennial redistributions falling under the Electoral Boundaries Readjustment Act).
+Some portions merged into the eastern riding of Rosedale.